Can my membership be used on more than one computer?

 How soon can my child use the program after I order?

-Why do you need my child's date of birth?
+Why do you need my child's grade level?

-What is the difference between Parent and Educator memberships?
+What is the difference between Family and Educator memberships?

-Parent and Educator memberships both offer the same educational software.
-A Parent membership gives the option of having progress reports emailed at regular intervals.
+Family and Educator memberships both offer the same educational software.
+A Family membership gives the option of having progress reports emailed at regular intervals.
+Family memberships are also limited to a max of 8 children on an account.
 The Educator membership is better designed for looking at information for multiple students, and there is an option to print a class report, as well as the detailed individual progress reports.
-Educator memberships must also be renewed every year.
+Educator memberships must be renewed every year and can have up to 50 children on one account.

 When does my membership expire?

-Parent memberships are set for a "Lifetime", or in our database 1000 months (roughly 83 years).
+Family memberships are set for a "Lifetime", or in our database 1000 months (roughly 83 years).
 Educator accounts are good for 12 months from the date registered, unless renewed.
-You can view your membership period on your Dashboard when logged in.
+You can view your membership period on the Profile page of your Dashboard when logged in.

 Can more than one child share an account?